News

 Agata Dietrich-Badziong, from Iberdrola Renewables Poland, was recognised in the Commitment and Outreach category for involving more than 100 people in solidarity activities and consolidating corporate volunteering in her country, one of the most recent to join the programme.

 The four reflect the spirit of a global network that this year has once again demonstrated its passion and dedication during the 14th International Volunteer Week in collaboration with institutions and non-profit organisations in the countries where Iberdrola operates.
-More than 8,500 committed people have signed up for the 135 initiatives planned for this edition.
+More than 8,500 committed people signed up for the 135 initiatives planned for this year.

 A global solidarity network